-- Designed for backpacking over rough terrain and carrying a heavy pack, heavyweight boots offer hikers great support.
-Heavyweight boots generally have uppers made out of full-grain leather and midsoles stiffened with a shank; these boots have substantial break in periods.
+Designed for backpacking over rough terrain and carrying a heavy pack, heavyweight boots offer hikers great support.
+Heavyweight boots generally have uppers made out of full-grain leather and midsoles stiffened with a shank; these boots have a substantial break-in period.

-- If you are wearing crampons and kicking steps into ice for hours - you need a mountaineering boot.
-These boots have stiff shanks, protective rands, and are crampon compatible.
+If you are wearing crampons and kicking steps into ice for hours you need a mountaineering boot.
+These boots have stiff shanks, and protective rands, and are crampon compatible.
 Most are insulated as well.
 Don't expect to break in mountaineering boots; they break you in.

-Most hikers credit mid to high height hiking boots with the ability to stop twisted ankles; however, that may not be the case.
-In a 1993 study of 622 athletes, James Barrett et. al. found that there was no significant difference between sprain rates for high-top and low-top shoe wearers.
+Most hikers credit mid to high-height hiking boots with the ability to stop twisted ankles; however, that may not be the case.
+In a 1993 study of 622 athletes, James Barrett et. al. found that there was no significant difference between sprain rates for the high-top and low-top shoe wearers.

-As with most things, the question to mid or not to mid, is personal preference.
+As with most things, the question of mid or not to mid is a personal preference.

 Qualities of a Good Hiking Boot

-If you don't wear gaiters, what's wrong with you?
+- Gaiter Hooks: If you don't wear gaiters, what's wrong with you?
 Anyway, for those hikers that wear gaiters, hooks (generally placed near the bottom laces) and fantastic for holding your gaiters in place.
 Sure, you can hook the gaiter hook on your laces, but, it tends to wear the laces out faster and not hold as well.
-Hint: If you are hooking onto your lace, wrap tape around around your laces to prevent abrasion.
+Hint: If you are hooking onto your lace, wrap the tape around your laces to prevent abrasion.